Alvine9876/SA.-02-Phase-2-Code-Challenge-Bot-Battlr-COMPULSORY-/README.md

 A React application that lets you browse and build your own bot army!
 Built with Vite, React, and Tailwind CSS.
+There is an image of my website in the public folder.

 ## Features